Help us improve your experience.

 Event Policy File Archiving Overview

-Transient network problems can cause a file upload operation to fail.
+Transient network problems might cause a file upload operation to fail.
 If the upload fails for any reason, by default, the event policy does not retry the upload.
 However, you can configure an event policy to retry the file upload operation a specified number of times if the initial upload fails.
 You can also configure the time interval between each retry attempt.

 Define Destinations for Event Policy File Archiving